Oak Street was renamed Jackson Place.

 Vasil, Eddie.
 "News and View."
 The Leader.
 June 11, 1964, 1.
 Accessed January 13, 2020. http://nyshistoricnewspapers.org/lccn/sn95071064/1964-06-11/ed-1/seq-1/

 Overton Street was named for John J. Randall's second wife, Mary Overton Randall.

 Researched by Cynthia J. Krieg, May 27, 2016.

 Oyster Industry thrived in Freeport in the late 1800s.
 The oyster industry was brought to western Long Island in the mid 1850s.
 Oysters, according to Village historian Clinton Metz, did not propagate naturally in Freeport's waterways.
 However, locals successfully created underwater oyster farms using seed oysters from Patchogue and Connecticut.
-By the late 1880s, oyster farmers in the Town of Hempstead were shipping nearly a quarter of a million dollars worth of oysters to market.
+By the late 1880s, oyster farmers in the Town of Hempstead were shipping, depending on the source, from a quarter of a million dollars to nearly a million dollars worth of oysters to market.
 Oyster farming in Freeport peaked at around the turn of the twentieth century.

 It is believed that Freeporter John B. Raynor entered the oyster industry in 1858.
 He was followed by Ditmus Pearsall around 1860.
 Within 20 years, Pearsall was annually shipping 300 barrels of oysters to Europe and two thousand bushels of oysters to New York City.